-- a) the quality and integrity of the accounts; - b) the effectiveness of the compliance and internal controls (including financial crime prevention) and risk management systems; - c) internal audit activities; and - d) external audit activities.
+- a) the quality and integrity of the accounts; - b) the controls and processes supporting regulatory certifications and the Bank's Recovery Plan and Resolution Pack; - c) the effectiveness of the compliance and internal controls (including financial crime prevention) and risk management systems; - d) internal audit activities; and - e) external audit activities.

 The Audit Committee is required to include at least two independent non-executive directors, all of whom must be financially literate.
 The members of the Committee are appointed by the Board from among the non-executive directors, with at least one of the members of this Committee being required to have financial expertise.
 The CFO and the Head of Internal Audit are mandatory attendees of the Committee meetings.
-The CEO, the CRO, the Head of Compliance and representatives of the Itaú Group Audit Committee and Internal Audit are regularly invited to attend the Committee meetings.
+The CEO, the CRO, the Head of Compliance and representatives of the Itaú Group Audit

+Committee and Internal Audit are regularly invited to attend the Committee meetings.
 The Audit Committee is chaired by an independent director.